joyeusenoelle/Resume/README.md

 * Developed an interactive bot in Python for use with a MUSH-based chat room: https://github.com/joyeusenoelle/BotEl/
 * Developed a web app for use with the #MyVanityFairCover hashtag: http://www.noelleanthony.com/MyVanityFairCover/
 * Consulted with clients on user experience under the brand The Delightworks.
+* Developed games for the PICO-8 console using Lua under the brand Mischievess, such as https://mischievess.itch.io/beebold .
 * Selected clients include:
     * Elizabeth McCoy, author: http://www.elizabeth-mccoy.com
     * Genevieve Cogman, author: http://www.grcogman.com